National Random Acts of Kindness Week: February 17-22, 2020

-Northfield Shares invites everyone to participate in Random Acts of Kindness Week and experience the joy that comes from doing good things for others!
+Northfield Shares invites everyone to participate in Random Acts of Kindness Day, Monday, February 17th and the whole RAK Week, February 17- February 23.
+Experience the joy that comes from doing good things for others!
 Get started using these helpful tools:

 - Collect nonperishable food items for a food bank.

 - Adopt a student who needs a friend, checking in periodically to see how things are going.